JuliaDiff/HyperDualNumbers.jl/README.md

   v1.1.0 (10/13/2017, Julia 0.5 & 0.6)
   v2.0.0 (10/13/2017, Julia v0.7-)

-The Julia package is structured similar to the DualNumbers package, which aims for complete support for `HyperDual` types for numerical functions within Julia's `Base`.
+The Julia package is structured similar to the [DualNumbers](https://github.com/JuliaDiff/DualNumbers.jl) package, which aims for complete support for `HyperDual` types for numerical functions within Julia's `Base`.
 Currently, basic mathematical operations and trigonometric functions are supported.

 The following functions are specific to hyperdual numbers:
 * `Hyper`,
-* `Hyper256`,2
+* `Hyper256`,
 * `Hyper128`,
 * `hyper`,
 * `hyper256`,